Meghala22/assignment2-Anumolu123/README.md

  |  Pakisthan | Hunza Valley is a hidden gem.
 It is in secluded valley, located between Himalays |4 days|
  |  Egypt     | The pyramids complex of Giza is the jewel of Egypt | 6 days |

+---
+# Quotes

+> I'm not superstitious but I'm a little stitious - *Michael Scott*

+> The world is a stage, but the play is badly cast - *Oscar Wild*